Man charged in Virginia house explosion that killed volunteer firefighter

-A man has been charged with involuntary manslaughter in the February explosion that killed a volunteer firefighter in Sterling, Virginia.
+A man has been charged with involuntary manslaughter and failure to control the unauthorized discharge of hazardous materials in the February explosion that killed a volunteer firefighter in Sterling, Virginia.

 A leak from a 500-gallon underground propane tank caused the explosion that destroyed the house on Silver Ridge Drive on Feb.
 16 and killed 45-year-old Trevor Brown, the Loudoun County Combined Fire and Rescue System said in a release on Tuesday.
 Eleven first responders were hurt.